 This restaurant served Japanese and Vietnamese versions of the dish.
 We opted for the Japanese option.
 This particular restaurant, located near Apgujeong Station offered an eat-all-you-can option for the meat.
 I took advantage of this, repeatedly asking for more thinly sliced beef to be brought to the table.
 Unfortunately, the vegetables were not unlimited.
 They were excellent.
 The sides provided were exceptional as well.
 All of us especially liked the seasoned tomatoes.

 When we dined there it wasn’t too crowded (8p/Friday night), so I’m not sure if that was normal.
 Overall the restaurant was clean and quiet.
 Actually, I think we were the loudest there.
-If you’re in the area and in the mood for some shabu-shabu, this isn’t a poor choice.
-The only thing I thought was a little off was the pricing.
+If you’re staying in a cheap hotel in Seoul in the area and in the mood for some shabu-shabu, this isn’t a poor choice.

 This was just a fun little quick video to really try experimenting with doing an educational food film.
 I wasn’t sure when I filmed this how long it would be, and I think the overall length was just about right.
 Sure, I could have spent more time on showing me cook and eat – but after one go… how much fun would that be?
 What do you think about this style of video?
 Is it too short?
 Does it need to be in the 2-3 minute range with information about the food history and better reactionary footage about each restaurant?
 Does a simple overview of the meal better convey the food and then leave the review to the blog?
 Please let me know.